Cranbrook Japanese Garden

 Rehabilitated Lily Pond Cascade, June 2019.
 Courtesy of Cranbrook Center for Collections and Research.

-Cherry blossoms in the Cranbrook Japanese Garden, Spring 2023.
+Cherry Blossoms in the Cranbrook Japanese Garden.
 Courtesy of Cranbrook Center for Collections and Research.